-This guide has been designed to help you to choose when and what sections are most appropriate for you.
+This guide has been designed to help you choose when and what sections are most appropriate for you.
 It is not intended as something you need to read through from cover to cover.

-People in your life, such as your family, friends, may also find it helpful to look through this guide so that they can begin to try and understand a little of what you are going through and how to find the right help.
+People in your life may also find it helpful to look through this guide so they can begin to try and understand a little of what you are going through and how to find the right help.